JOB TITLE: Family Advocate

 ESSENTIAL DUTIES AND RESPONSIBILITIES (Duties that occupy a major portion of time and importance in the job)

-• Handles responsibilities as listed in Emergency Succession Plan if necessary
+- Handles responsibilities as listed in Support Services Manager’s Protocol Manual if necessary

 ADA SPECIFICATIONS (Physical demands that must be met in order to successfully complete the essential functions of the job)

 This position is primarily sedentary and is located in the Foster and Adoptive Family Services office.
 There may be a minimal amount of lifting up to 20 lbs.
-While performing the duties of this job, the employee is regularly required to talk or hear in person and on the telephone.
-The employee is required to stand, walk, sit and reach above the shoulders.
-This job requires the staff person to work evenings as needed.
-The job requires some travel.
+While performing the duties of this job, the employee is regularly required to talk or hear, in person and on the telephone.
+A majority of the day is spent sitting and working at the computer.
+The employee is occasionally required to stand, walk, sit, and reach above shoulders.

 The above statements are intended to describe the general nature and level of work being performed by the individual(s) assigned to this position.
 They are not intended to be an exhaustive list of all duties, responsibilities, and skills required.
 Management reserves the right to modify, add, or remove duties and to assign other duties as necessary.
 In addition, reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of this position.